Semaglutide: What the Clinical Data Actually Shows (2026 Research Guide)

 STEP Program (Weight Management)

-The STEP program evaluated semaglutide 2.4mg for weight management with remarkable results:
+This is where semaglutide became a household name.
+The STEP program evaluated semaglutide 2.4mg for weight management:

 STEP 1Obesity/Overweight68 weeks1,96114.9%69%